Costor/nvmpi-obs-streamFX/README.md

 - I have built obs with the Chromium Extension Framework CEF; no cross effects to nvmpi there as expected
 - Obs sometimes complains about missing libraries libobs-frontend-api.so.0 or libobs-opengl.so.0.
 I cured this by creating links to libobs-frontend-api.so.0.0 resp. libobs-opengl.so.0.0 in /usr/local/bin

-At this point the self build obs-studio will **not yet** offer nvidia nvmpi when checking in settings->output->output mode = advanced, but obs itself should work fine with software encoding, and StreamFX should show up in the obs menu.
+At this point the self built obs-studio will **not yet** offer nvidia nvmpi when checking in settings->output->output mode = advanced, but obs itself should work fine with software encoding, and StreamFX should show up in the obs menu.

 ## Integrating nvmpi encoder into StreamFX and obs-studio